 - Winter Desiccation.
 Your grass tends to continue to transpire even when cold, dry winds blow, but the ground's frozen solid.
 This natural method of moving waste products like oxygen out of their systems also removes water from the equation.
 If the turf's roots are frozen solid, there's nothing to replace the missing water with.
 Eventually this causes cell death that results in tan or brown leaves and even crown death if desiccation is severe.

 Depending on the extent of your lawn's damage, you'll either be looking at resodding or reseeding.
 Resods are usually more effective for large patches of dead grass and reseeding for spot repairs.

 - Resodding is simple, just remove the grass that's dead and replace it with new sod, being sure to water it well until it's established.
 Here is more information on How to Lay Sod.

-- Reseeding is a little more tricky, but can be helped along by a good dethatching and aerating of the existing lawn.
-You may be tempted, but lay off the crabgrass preventer this year – that’s a pre-emergent herbicide that will also prevent your grass seeds from sprouting.
+- Reseeding is a little trickier but can be helped along by a good dethatching and aerating of the existing lawn.
+You may be tempted but lay off the crabgrass preventer this year-- that's a pre-emergent herbicide that will also prevent your grass seeds from sprouting.
 Scratching the surface over larger areas of damage can help speed grass growth as well.